blues/sparrow-reference-web-app/README.md

 ```

 This will open up a new browser window at http://localhost:5555 where you can
-see your Prisma DB, its tables, and any data that currently resides therein,
+see your Prisma DB, its tables, and any data that currently resides therein—
-whether it came from bulk data import or was routed in by Notehub.
+whether it came from a bulk data import or was routed in by Notehub.

-And just like any other database GUI, you can click into models to view data, manipulate data, filter, query, etc., etc.
+And just like any other database GUI, you can click into models to view data, manipulate data, filter, query, etc.

 #### Troubleshooting Sparrow getting data from Postgres

-There's a number of gotchas that could be the reason your Notehub data's not making it to Postgres and your Sparrow app - try checking the following things:
+There are a number of gotchas that could prevent your Notehub data from making it to Postgres and your Sparrow app.
+If you’re having issues try the following things:

 - Is Docker running the local Postgres instance on your machine?
   - Currently there's no error message thrown if the Postgres Docker container's
-    not running
+    not running.
 - Does your Ngrok endpoint match what's in Notehub and have the suffix
   `/api/datastore/ingest`?
   - Be aware, every time the Ngrok connection is shut down and restarted, it
     will be started up with a brand new URL, so you'll need to update the route
     accordingly in Notehub to ensure data keeps flowing to it
-- Have you added the correct Postgres URL and Notehub project API env vars to
+- Have you added the correct Postgres URL and Notehub project API environment variables to
-  the `.env` file?
+  your `.env` file?

 ### Web App Development